anongekc/gekcs/README.md

 # How to Turn Your Knowledge Graph Embeddings into Generative Models via Probabilistic Circuits

-This repository contains the code for reproducing the experiments of the paper _"How to Turn Your Knowledge Graph Embeddings into Tractable Generative Models via Probabilistic Circuits"_.
+This repository contains the code for reproducing the experiments of the paper _"How to Turn Your Knowledge Graph Embeddings into Generative Models via Probabilistic Circuits"_.
 Inspired by state-of-the-art models of link prediction (e.g., ComplEx), we introduce a novel class of tractable generative models of triples in a knowledge graph (called GeKCs) whose implementation can be found in this repository.